protubero/beanstore/README.md

 // In case you have a custom value class 'Coordinates' you have
-// to implement and register a custom Kryo Serializer for it: kryoConfig.register(MyValueClass.class, new MyValueClassSerializer(), 356);
+// to implement and register a custom Kryo Serializer for it: kryoConfig.register(Coordinates.class, new MyValueClassSerializer(), 356);

+// Beanstore offers support for using your own value classes without having to write a serializer by the PropertyBeanSerializer class.
+// Read more about this in the PropertyBeanSerializer section of the documentation kryoConfig.register(Car.class, PropertyBeanSerializer.class, 357);

 ```
-Beanstore offers support for using your own value classes without having to write a serializer by the [PropertyBeanSerializer](#PropertyBeanSerializer).

-### Persistence Configuration

-### Register entities

-### New Store Initialization

-When a store is created, _KryoPersistence_ checks if the _transaction log file_ is empty or not (i.e. if the file exists).
-If there are no transactions, the new empty store is initialized by the listener which is passed as an argument of the `initNewStore` method.

 ## Transactions